-Discussion in 'Health News and Research unrelated to ME/CFS' started by Indigophoton, Jun 26, 2018.
+Discussion in 'Other health news and research' started by Indigophoton, Jun 26, 2018.

 Near perfect - what could go wrong?

 It's probably prejudiced and ignorant of me, but synthetic t-cell manufacture is not what I would have expected from someone focused on dentures and the like.

 Would this make ME/CFS better or worse?